Lagoon

 Review by · November 16, 2001

 While Americans only knew of this game as a Super Nintendo game, Lagoon was originally a Japanese PC game.
 This soundtrack features five live-band arranged tracks (bass, guitar, keyboard, drums), and the rest is X68000 original stuff.
-And while I was dissappointed with the arrange, I was in for a big surprise with the original…
+And while I was disappointed with the arrange, I was in for a big surprise with the original…

 I’d heard X68000 music before, such as on the Ys III JDK Special, and I didn’t really like it.
 I guess that was because of the synths used on each I’d heard before, because what I heard on this CD is GREAT, at LEAST as good as the arranged tracks at the beginning.

 In the arranged tracks, “Lagoon” is a pretty good track.
 The others start out really soft and take too long to get to a real musical section.
-Compare the arranged track “Lagoon” to the sample of the original “Premonition”.
-As you can see, both sound really good!
-Check out “Castle Mark Philips” as well…man, who saw that one comin’?
-That’s some great synth!
+Comparing the arranged track “Lagoon” to its OST counterpart “Premonition,” I find both sound really good!
+And then there’s music like “Castle Mark Philips” as well…That’s some great synth!
+And with a weird song title like that, who saw that coming?

 For information on our scoring systems, see our scoring systems overview.
 Learn more about our general policies on our ethics & policies page.